khjtony/khjtony.github.io/_posts/2016-11-15-SLAM-on-the-back-ongoing.markdown

 The problem is tf topic.
 In case that we will mount Lidar on the back (or in hand), how do we know my current position?
 I do have several 9-axis sensors, so I need to estimate my position by using some technology.

-*BTW, I strongly recommand BNO055, 9-axis motion sensor from Bosch, which has a cortex-M0 inside, and just output filtered and converted data ready to use.*
+*BTW, I strongly recommend BNO055, 9-axis motion sensor from Bosch, which has a cortex-M0 inside, and just output filtered and converted data ready to use.*

 By some googling, I can use [robot_localization](http://docs.ros.org/kinetic/api/robot_localization/html/) package from ROS.
 It seems like this package is not straight forward, but I will look into it.
 Nevertheless, I can write my own estimator.